 It makes me happy to be asked this question so many times!
 At the moment, book 3 is not yet written.
-I'd originally planned to release it a couple of years ago, but Eleanor and subsequent projects have intervened, and kept me busy.
+I'd originally planned to release it a couple of years ago, but a number of other projects have intervened, and kept me busy.
 I know how the series will end, though, and I'm really looking forward to wrapping it all up.
 I know that isn't a satisfactory answer.
 I hope you'll hang in there.

 Thanks very much for thinking of me, but unfortunately I have to say no. There's simply not enough time in the day to meet most of my own goals.